Clifford Kolmogorov-Arnold Networks: Experiments

-\subsection{Higher-dimensional Clifford algebras}
+\subsection{Higher-dimensional Clifford Algebras}

-To analyze how our \ac{cliffkan} performs in higher dimensions than complex, we trained on datasets also generated by the formulas \eqref{eq:syntheticFormulasSquare}, \eqref{eq:syntheticFormulasMult} and \eqref{eq:syntheticFormulasSquaresquare} but with \mbox{$x, x_1, x_2 \in \Cl(p,q,r)$}.
-We evaluate the performance on key Geometrical Algebras: 1) Euclidean GA over $\R^2$, i.e. $\Cl(2)$, 2) the quaternion isomorphic $\Cl(0,2)$, 3) the zero dimensional Conformal GA $\Cl(1,1)$, and 4) the one dimensional \ac{pga} $\Cl(1,0,1)$.

-Because the underlying Clifford algebras are four-dimensional in contrast to the previously used two-dimensional complex values, we need more data points to cover the space sufficiently.
-For complex-valued function fitting we sampled $5000$ data points in a range $[-2,2]$ for each dimension.
+To analyze how our \ac{cliffkan} performs in higher dimensions than complex, we used the same \emph{square}, \emph{mult} and \emph{squaresquare} formulas to generate datasets with higher dimensionality.
+We evaluate the performance on key Geometrical Algebras: 1) Euclidean GA over $\R^2$, i.e. $\Cl_{2,0,0}$, 2) the quaternion isomorphic $\Cl_{0,2,0}$, 3) the Conformal GA $\Cl_{1,1,0}$, and 4) the one-dimensional \ac{pga} $\Cl_{1,0,1}$.
+Because the underlying Clifford Algebras are four-dimensional in contrast to the previously used two-dimensional complex values, we need more data points to cover the space sufficiently.
+For complex-valued function-fitting we sampled $5\,000$ data points in a range $[-2,2]$ for each dimension.
 Therefore, we had a sampling density of $\frac{5000}{4^2}$.
-In order to achieve the same sampling density in a four-dimensional hypercube, we need $\frac{N}{4^4} = \frac{5000}{4^2}$ and therefore $N = 16 \cdot 5000 = 80000$ samples instead for combined train- and validation- as well as test-split.
+In order to achieve the same sampling density in a four-dimensional hypercube, we need $\frac{N}{4^4} = \frac{5000}{4^2}$ and therefore $N = 16 \cdot 5000 = 80\,000$ samples instead for combined train- and validation- as well as test-split.

 We ran experiments with the most promising batch normalization and \ac{rbf} computation strategy given by the previous experiments (cf. Section~\ref{sec:exp_funcfit}).
 Furthermore we conducted exhaustive experiments for grid type and number of random grid points, to see how well our proposed \emph{Sobol grid} approach behaves in higher dimensions.